-Central U.S. braces for dangerous blast of winds amid record-warmth
+Central U.S. braces for dangerous blast of winds amid record warmth

 Unusually mild weather is already surging into the Southern Plains, where a number of record highs may fall Tuesday; this is the calm before the storm.

-The warmth will peak in the Central U.S. on Wednesday, from Texas to Wisconsin, when dozens of record highs are threatened.
+The warmth will peak in the central U.S. on Wednesday, from Texas to Wisconsin, when dozens of record highs are threatened.
 Record-high temperatures near 80 are forecast for Denver, mid-70s around Oklahoma City, with 60s to near 70 into the Upper Midwest.
 Chicago is forecast to hit 65, topping its previous record of 64 while Des Moines could reach 70, obliterating its previous record of 59.

 High temperatures of 20 degrees or more above normal are set to cover much of Nebraska, Oklahoma, Kansas, Iowa, Missouri, Illinois, Wisconsin and portions of surrounding areas.
 In Iowa, at the core of the warmth, temperatures may be 35 or even 40 degrees above normal.